 Dr. George Chamberlain began his aquaculture career as a researcher and extension specialist at Texas A&M University in the United States.
 He later directed aquaculture programs at Ralston Purina International and Monsanto, and he led the development of an integrated shrimp farm in Malaysia.
 In 2004, he co-founded breeding, nutrition and farming businesses ultimately branded as Kona for Penaeus monodon and Litopenaeus vannamei shrimp in Brunei, Malaysia, and Hawaii.
 Chamberlain previously served as president of the World Aquaculture Society and assisted in founding the Global Seafood Alliance, for which he continues to serve as current president.

-Dr. Jon Grant is a Professor in the Department of Oceanography at Dalhousie University in Halifax, Nova Scotia.
-He is also the NSERC-Cooke Industrial Research Chair in Sustainable Aquaculture in a long-term research partnership with Cooke Aquaculture.
+Dr. Jon Grant is a professor in the Department of Oceanography at Dalhousie University in Halifax, Nova Scotia.
+He is also the NSERC-Cooke Industrial Research Chair in Sustainable Aquaculture.
 Jon has researched aquaculture-environment interactions for 30 years.
 Working with both the shellfish and finfish farming industries, he has pioneered concepts for modelling carrying capacity in field culture.
 This work has led to rigorous application of ecosystem-based management, marine spatial planning, and epidemiological approaches to aquaculture, including incorporation of ocean technology, remote sensing, and GIS.
 He has worked extensively in designing criteria for ecocertification standards.
-Jon is also a leader in benthic ecology, with numerous studies of animal-sediment relations in environments from intertidal to the deep-sea, including the Arctic.
-He has a BSc from Duke University and a PhD from the University of South Carolina, and he has trained numerous MSc and PhD students.
+Jon is also a leader in benthic ecology.
+He has a BSc from Duke University and a PhD from the University of South Carolina.

 Peder Jacobson was an early practitioner of shrimp farming in Latin America.
 He was owner and executive director of the Seajoy Group, a vertically integrated shrimp producer with operations in Ecuador, Honduras, and Nicaragua until the company was sold in 2018.
 Jacobson was also a founding member and director of the Global Seafood Alliance.
 In addition, he was a founder and president of the Aquaculture Certification Council, an organization that implemented the Best Aquaculture Practices (now the Global Seafood Alliance).